denizozsen/fs-user-crud/README.md

 $ composer install
 ```
 Note: if you don't have a GitHub SSH key setup, you can use the HTTPS method for cloning the repository, by replacing
-the first of these commands with `https://github.com/denizozsen/fs-user-crud.git`
+the first of these commands with `git clone https://github.com/denizozsen/fs-user-crud.git`

 ### Set up virtual machine
 ```bash